 \subsection{Landmark-based Face Alignment}

-Landmark-based face alignment utilizes the spatial transformation to calibrate faces to a predefined canonical layout by involving the facial landmarks as the reference.
-Therefore, the accurate facial landmark localization is the core task of landmark-based alignment.
-According to the existing landmark localization methods, we sort the landmark-based alignment methods into three subcategories, ~\textit{i.e.,} coordinate regression based methods, heatmap regression based methods and 3D model fitting based methods.
+Landmark-based face alignment utilizes the spatial transformation to calibrate faces to the predefined canonical layout by involving the facial landmarks as the reference.
+Therefore, the facial landmark localization is the core task of landmark-based alignment.
+We sort the existing landmark-based alignment methods into three subcategories, \textit{i.e.,} coordinate regression based methods, heatmap regression based methods and 3D model fitting based methods.